arrowtype/80forty/README.md

-# FortyEighty
+# EightyForty

-A keyboard with the footprint of a 40%, with the utility of an 80%.
+A keyboard with the utility of an 80%, but in a 40% form factor.

-Configurable with either 1 large knob, or 4 macro keys.
+Configurable with either 1 large knob or 4 macro keys.

 <img width="1026" alt="4080-Knob" src="https://github.com/arrowtype/FortyEighty/assets/45946693/24a0a4c5-abd9-4a43-af02-a2d814c88e27">